Peskoo/grexit/docs.md

 a huge user of docs.
 To write some todo list, reminder, or tutorials, etc.

-I start to use notes on macOS, it was synchronised with my apple ecosystem but if all your devices as not a fruit this is a little bit more difficult.
+I start to use notes on macOS, it was synchronised with my apple ecosystem but if all your devices aren't from apple this is a little bit more difficult.

 **Which alternatives ?**